-Always install the Reference 3000 potentiostat as a stand-alone instrument before connecting the Reference 30k Booster.
-After the Reference 3000 installation is complete, test the Reference 3000 system for nominal operation using a UDC dummy cell and the standard Reference 3000 Cell Cables.
-Use the Reference 3000 Quick-start Guide to aid in the system installation.
+You should always install the Reference 3000 potentiostat as a stand-alone instrument before connecting the Reference 30k Booster.
+Once the Reference 3000 installation is complete, you should test the Reference 3000 system for nominal operation using a UDC dummy cell and the standard Reference 3000 Cell Cables.
+Use the Reference 3000 Quick Start Guide to aid in the system installation.

-Calibrate the Reference 3000-based system.

-Gamry also recommends that you run a standard test from your favorite application software using the UDC's 2 $k\Omega$ calibration cell.
+You should calibrate the Reference 3000 based system.
+Gamry also recommends that you run a standard test from your favorite application software using the UDC's 2 k Ω calibration cell.
 Potentiostatic EIS and CV are popular choices.

-This step is important: If the system with both the Reference 3000 and the Reference 30k Booster malfunctions, Gamry's support engineer generally asks you to test the less-complicated Reference 3000 system.
-If it works properly, any malfunctions are localized to the Reference 30k Booster and the cables.
+This step is important.
+If the system with both the Reference 3000 and the Reference 30k Booster malfunctions, Gamry's support engineer will generally ask you to test the less complicated Reference 3000 system.
+If it works properly, any malfunctions are localized to the Reference 30k Booster and the cabling.